 Meanwhile, I kept coming back to my old favorite: Emacs org-mode.
 Org has everything I love: hierarchical outlines, flexible todos, notes, deadlines, and lightning-fast keyboard navigation.
 The problem is, it’s not built for teams.
 Nobody else can easily see your progress.
 You end up either isolated in your org files or forced back into the big, bloated tools.

 What I really want is simple: the speed and focus of org-mode combined with the visibility and integration of a web app.
-None of the existing tools get this balance right, so I’ve started building my own.
-The long-term vision is a full project management tool shaped by these principles, but the first step is small: an outline component for the web, inspired by org-mode.
+None of the existing tools strike this balance, so I’ve started building my own.
+The long-term vision is a complete project management tool shaped by these principles, but the first step is modest: an outline component for the web, inspired by org-mode.

 Here’s what it looks like: